 Complex, spicy, supple, New Zealand Syrah is attracting increasing attention on the international stage.

-With bright flavours and elegant texture, the style of our Syrah is generally refined and elegant and crammed with plum and savoury black pepper flavours, and sometimes a hint of violets.
+With bright flavours and elegant texture, the style of our Syrah is generally refined and elegant, and crammed with plum and savoury black pepper flavours.

 Waiheke Island Syrah has substantial body and richness, with bramble and peppery characters.